Indellient/vault-habitat/README.md

-# HashiCorp Vault and Chef Habitat Webinar
+# HashiCorp Vault and Chef Habitat

 This repository holds the code for quickly deploying HashiCorp vault backed by Consul running inside Chef Habitat.